Beginner’s Guide To Back To Eden Gardening

 After that, he fully embraced the Back to Eden gardening methods, no-till, and permaculture.

 It wasn’t as simple as just seeing and implementing a new gardening method, it was the spiritual connection that really made the difference.

 It’s been 5 years since then and God has been guiding us on how to adapt the Back to Eden gardening method and other no-dig methods to best suit our home and market garden.

 Using a no-dig and sheet mulching gardening method like Back to Eden has many benefits.

 Annual weeds have been eliminated from our garden.
-We still have some perineal weeds that we deal with.
+We still have some perennial weeds that we deal with.
 This is largely because we didn’t mulch deeply enough when we started our gardens.

 Our first few gardens that we converted we mulched 8 inches deep.
 This was deep enough to get rid of most of the crabgrass and bindweed.

 But when we started mulching our larger gardens we had a harder time getting enough wood chips.
 Instead of keeping some of our gardens in the old tilling method and slowly converting over, we covered most of the garden only 3–4 inches deep in wood chips.

 This was good enough to get rid of the annual weeds but the perineal weeds came back easily.
 With diligent weeding, they are getting less and less each year.